seanclmn/Dialogue/README.md

 }
 ```

 On the client side we statically compose many data fragments, like the one below, into one big query with the Relay compiler.
+We write queries and fragments per component with a GraphQL string, and load the data into the React component using a hook.
+In this case we use a refetchable paginated query:

 ```
 const fragment = graphql`